An adventurous trip for families and nature lovers of all ages.

 Accommodation on this day: Bosque del Mar

 West of the park is Alajuela’s central market, which takes up an entire city block and is a great place to shop.
-Another tourist attraction in this city is the Juan Santamaria Cultural Historical Museum, which houses many historical maps, artifacts and portraits from the battle of 1856.
+Another tourist attraction in this city is the Juan Santamaria Cultural Historical Museum, which houses many historical maps, artefacts and portraits from the battle of 1856.
 To sample authentic Costa Rican cuisine, visit the Mercado Municipal or any of the local restaurants in the city.

 Accommodation on this day: Xandari Resort Hotel & Spa